Benign prostatic hyperplasia

 Digital Rectal Exam

-The digital rectal exam is used to detect an enlarged prostate.
+The digital rectal exam is used to detect signs of prostate cancer.
 The doctor inserts a gloved and lubricated finger into the patient's rectum and feels the prostate to estimate its size and to detect nodules or tenderness.
+The size of the prostate is not always associated with severity of symptoms.
 The exam is quick and painless.
-The test helps rule out prostate cancer or problems with the muscles in the rectum that might be causing symptoms, but it can underestimate the prostate's size.
+The test helps rule out prostate cancer or problems with the muscles in the rectum that might be causing symptoms, but it can underestimate the prostate size.
 It is never the sole diagnostic tool for either BPH or prostate cancer.

 Other Physical Examinations